 What the Tour Includes and How It Works

-Your ticket covers the entry fee—meaning you’ll skip the long lines—and the live Spanish-speaking guide who navigates you through the building’s stories and spaces.
+Your ticket covers the entry fee—meaning you'll skip the long lines—and the live Spanish-speaking guide who navigates you through the building’s stories and spaces.
 The meeting point is straightforward, at the Gemenii Center, and you’re advised to arrive early.
 Because the tour is only an hour, it’s a quick but intense overview.
-If you want to explore further or have a deep interest in Romanian politics and architecture, you might consider additional visits or longer tours.

 The Practical Side

-The tour’s duration of one hour is perfect for fitting into a busy day, especially if you’re on a schedule or combine it with other activities.
-Keep in mind, the building’s security measures mean you need your original passport or ID—photocopies and driver’s licenses won’t suffice.
+The tour's duration of one hour is great for fitting into a busy day, especially if you’re on a schedule or combine it with other activities.
+Keep in mind, the building’s security measures mean you need your original passport or ID—photocopies and driver’s licenses won't suffice.
 This is standard for such high-security government buildings, but it’s worth preparing in advance.

 How Does It Feel to Be Inside?